Policy Adoption Materials

 Signs are an easy way to alert residents and guests about the no-smoking policy in your apartment or condominium community.
 To view and order signs: Go to signs.

 Advertise your community

-List your smoke-free apartment or condominium on Utah's Smoke-Free Apartment and Condominium Statewide Directory.
-The statewide directory is a listing of rental properties that provide smoke-free multi-unit housing in the State of Utah.
+List your smoke free apartment or condominium on Utah's Smoke Free Housing Directory.
+The statewide directory is a listing of rental properties that provide smoke free multi-unit housing in the State of Utah.
 This listing is provided as a free service to managers, owners and renters.